isralduke/thatbook/30-amos.md

 > <a name="2:3">2:3</a> I will remove Moab’s leader;
 > I will kill all Moab’s officials with him.”
 > The Lord has spoken!

-> <a name="2:4">2:4</a> This is what the Lord says:
+<a name="2:4">2:4</a> This is what the Lord says:

-> “Because Judah has committed three covenant transgressions—
+> “Because Judah has committed three covenant transgressions —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > They rejected the Lord’s law;
 > they did not obey his commands.
 > Their false gods,